 - Using a fake profile to trick or deceive someone

-According to StopBullying.gov, teenagers who experience cyberbullying are often bullied in person, as well.
-It is hard for young people to escape cyberbullying, because they can be subjected to it easily.
+According to StopBullying.gov, teenagers who experience cyberbullying are often bullied in person as well.
+It's hard for young people to escape cyberbullying, because they can be subjected to it easily.
 Remind your child never to post personal information online such as telephone numbers, bank details, and addresses because unwanted parties can use this information.
 And remind kids to never meet people face-to-face that they only know online.

 How to spot the warning signs